DataDog/documentation/content/en/logs/log_configuration/flex_logs.md

 - **Caching examples**
   - Varnish, Memcached, and Redis.

-### Flex Logs for multiple-organization setup
+### Flex Logs for multiple-organization accounts

-FOr each organization in which you want Flex Logs, you must enable a compute instance for each organization.
-Compute instances cannot be shared across child-organizations.
+For each organization in which you want Flex Logs, you must enable a compute instance for each organization.
+Compute instances cannot be shared across organizations.

-Datadog recommends Flex Logs scalable compute sizes (XS, S, M, and L) for organizations with large log volumes.
-In a multi-organization setup, there are often many organizations with lower log volumes, for these organizations Datadog recommends using Standard Indexing for shorter retentions and Flex Logs Starter for longer retentions.
+Datadog generally recommends Flex Logs scalable compute sizes (XS, S, M, and L) for organizations with large log volumes.
+In a multi-organization setup, there are often many organizations with lower log volumes, so for these organizations Datadog recommends using Standard Indexing for shorter retentions and Flex Logs Starter for longer retentions.

 ### When the compute limit is reached

-When your organization reaches the compute limit in terms of concurrent queries, you many experience slower queries because queries retry until capacity is available.
+When your organization reaches the compute limit in terms of concurrent queries, you many experience slower queries because queries continue to retry until capacity is available.
 If a query retries multiple times, it may fail to run.
-In such situations, an error message says that the Flex Logs compute capacity is constrained and you should contact your admin.
+In such situations, there is an error message that says Flex Logs compute capacity is constrained and you should contact your admin.

 ## Further reading